 Not surprisingly, women in the extractive sector on average earn less than their male counterparts.
 In 1992, female average earnings in the extractive sector were 83.6% of that of males compared to 87.7% in the entire labour market.
 This declined to 47.8% in 2006 while the ratio for the entire labour market stood at 82.0%.
-Average earnings of females in the extractive sector improved significantly in 2013 at 73.7% overtaking the entire labour market at 65.0%.
+Female average earnings extractives improved significantly in 2013 at 73.7% overtaking the entire labour market at 65.0%.
 Thus, in general female average earnings remain lower than their male counterparts particularly in the extractive sector, which has the potential of undermining WEE.